About Fountain Hills, Arizona

-Fountain Hills was developed by C. V. Wood, president of McCulloch Oil, and was named after the towering man-made fountain in the center of town.
+Fountain Hills was developed by C. V. Wood, president of McCulloch Oil (master-mind of the London Bridge in Lake Havasu City AZ), and was named after the towering man-made fountain in the center of town.
 The town was incorporated in 1989.
 Fountain Hills has the world's fourth-tallest fountain.

 Fountain Hills is in eastern Maricopa County, on the eastern edge of the Phoenix urbanized area.
 It is 31 miles (50 km) northeast of downtown Phoenix and sits on the east side of the south end of the McDowell Mountains.
 According to the U.S. Census Bureau, the town has a total area of 20.4 square miles (53 km2), of which 0.1 square miles (0.26 km2), or 0.42%, are water.
 The elevation is 1,520 feet (460 m) at the fountain, 500 feet (150 m) higher than in Phoenix.
 The elevation reaches 3,190 feet (970 m) on the western border of the town, on a spur of the McDowell Mountains.

 To the east of the town is the Verde River, a tributary to the Salt River.
 Inside the town there are many washes that run through Fountain Hills into the Verde River.
 Some of these washes include the Ashbrook, Balboa, Legend, and Colony Washes.
 During times of rain the washes flood with water and can sometimes block roads with their water.
 Signs mark several of the intersections of washes and major streets in the town.